luccastera/linear-regression-examples/README.md

 # Linear Regression Examples in node.js

-## Example 1: Simple Linear Regression using simple_statistics
+### Example 1: Simple Linear Regression using simple-statistics

 In this example, we use the cars data set with only two columns:
 * the horsepower column